parkerg16/key_phrase_extraction/README.md

-# PDF Book Chapter Chunker

-A simple Python tool that extracts text from a PDF book and splits it into individual chapters.
-This project leverages [pdfminer.six](https://github.com/pdfminer/pdfminer.six) for PDF text extraction, [Colorama](https://pypi.org/project/colorama/) for colorful terminal output, and regular expressions to automatically chunk the text into chapters.
+# From Text to Map: Automating Concept Extraction and Relationship Modeling

+This project implements a pipeline for extracting key concepts from text and modeling their relationships using graph structures.
+The implementation supports the paper "From Text to Map: Automating Concept Extraction and Relationship Modeling".

 ## Features

-- **PDF Extraction:** Automatically extracts the entire text from a PDF file.
+- **PDF Extraction:** Automatically extracts text from PDF documents
-- **Chapter Chunking:** Splits the extracted text into individual chapters based on form feed and chapter markers (e.g., `\fChapter {1}`, `\fChapter {2}`, etc.).
+- **Chapter Chunking:** Splits the extracted text into individual chapters
-- **Organized Output:** Saves each chapter as a separate `.txt` file in a folder named after the book (with `_chunks` appended).
-- **Configurable:** Easily modify file paths and settings via configuration constants.
+- **Keyphrase Extraction:** Identifies important concepts using KeyBERT and sentence transformers
+- **Co-occurrence Analysis:** Models relationships between concepts using co-occurrence patterns
+- **Graph Visualization:** Creates visual concept maps using NetworkX
+- **Enhanced Embeddings:** Learns improved concept representations with Graph Convolutional Networks (GCN)

 ## Prerequisites